 So many of our customers invest in stunning new carpets and designer flooring, such as real wooden floors or luxurious designer vinyl, without really considering looking after it or how it will stand up to practical use.
 That pristine plush white carpet might look great in the hallway now, but how will it look after a year of kids, bikes, pets and muddy shoes coming through the door?

-We advise all our customers on buying the right flooring for each room in their house, and following these basic care guidelines after it’s fitted will keep your new carpet, wood, laminates and vinyl looking great for much longer; No matter if it is a new carpet or a real wood floor, we make sure that you have access to the perfect designer flooring for your property and keep it at a high quality for a long time.
+Our expert floor fitters advise all our customers on buying the right flooring for each room in their house, and following these basic care guidelines after it’s fitted will keep your new carpet, wood, laminates and vinyl looking great for much longer; No matter if it is a new carpet or a real hard wood floor, we make sure that you have access to the perfect designer flooring for your property and keep it at a high quality for a long time.

 Caring for your new carpet